 By Melissa Green | Citizens Bank Staff

-Whether you’re shopping for a new job, or looking to take some time off, It’s really important to understand your company’s paid time-off policy (PTO).
+Whether you’re shopping for a new job or looking to take some time off, it’s really important to understand your company’s paid time off (PTO) policy.
 Why?
-Because unfortunately everyone gets sick, and, with the upcoming flu season, it’s good to know your options before you need them.
+Because unfortunately, everyone gets sick — and with the upcoming flu season, it’s good to know your options before you need them.

 Here are a few things you should keep in mind when researching a company’s PTO policy.

-There are typically two ways that companies allocate PTO.
-They will either grant you an entire year’s worth of PTO on the first day of the year; or you will gradually accumulate time off as you go.
+There are typically two ways that companies allocate PTO: They'll either grant you an entire year’s worth of PTO on the first day of the calendar year, or you'll gradually accumulate time off as you go.

 If you’re a new hire and you’re accruing time as you go, you should definitely have this sick time conversation upfront with your manager.
 What if, for instance, you come down with the flu during your first month and you’ve only accrued one sick day — what are your options?
-Some companies allow you to borrow time, rollover unused time from the previous year (if applicable), or you may need to take unpaid leave.
+Some companies allow you to borrow time or roll over unused time from the previous year (if applicable), or you may need to take unpaid leave.
 You don’t want to be considering these choices for the first time when you’re battling a fever.

 Every company has their own PTO benefits, but a traditional breakdown could look like this:

 If your company follows a similar model, then it’s important to understand the policy.
 Many employers may not allow you to use time interchangeably.
 For example, it’s taboo in some companies to use sick days as vacation days.